 - Campers must be at least 18 years old to register (We I.D.)

 - All off-road vehicles must be parked one hour prior to sunset.
 Note: We do not have riding trails specific for off-road vehicles.
-Use of these vehicles is allowed on camp roads for transportation purposes only.
+“Tube trails” are for pedestrian traffic only.